 I would like to know which swimming techniques one could use to swim with head above the water.

 Of course, I want to swim for myself, not them.
-I tried to learn in my twenties but I was not consistent.
+I tried to learn in my twenties, but I was not consistent.
 Now I am 31 and want to get it right once and for all.

-Click on an image for more information.
+Click on a link for more information.

-can be very black and white when it comes to putting their face in the water or submerging.
-Either they are comfortable doing it or they are not!
+I have met many people like you over the years, and your desire is not uncommon.
+When beginners learn to swim, particularly adults, it can be very black and white when it comes to putting their face in the water or submerging.
+Either they are comfortable doing it, or they are not!

 The swimming stroke you need to learn is breaststroke.
 Although nearly all breaststroke swimming guides (including mine) will teach you to swim the stroke with your face submerged between breaths, it does not mean you have to swim it this way.

-Relaxing into the technique takes time and practice but from what you have stated in your question it sounds like you are half way there already.
+Relaxing into the technique takes time and practice, but from what you have stated in your question, it sounds like you are halfway there already.

-' contains over 20 separate swimming exercises to help all parts of breaststroke, including the leg kick and the timing and coordination.
+My best-selling book 'How To Swim Breaststroke' contains over 20 separate swimming exercises to help all parts of breaststroke, including the leg kick and the timing and coordination.

 It's difficult for me to take a breath.
-How can i swim with my head always over water?
+How can I swim with my head always over water?

 The easiest way to swim with your head out of the water is to swim Breaststroke.

 The body position for breaststroke allows your legs to be deep in the water and your head, mouth and nose out of the water, and the stroke to still be effective.
-You will need a strong leg kick to keep you up and keep you moving.
-A long stretch forward with your arms after each arm pull will also help.
+You will need a strong leg kick to keep you up and moving.
+A long stretch forward with your arms after each pull will also help.